alexandrubb23/gadgets-shop/README.md

 ```
 docker run -p 3000:3000 gadgets
 ```
-You have to create your Dockerfile in order to run undder a container.
+You have to create your Dockerfile in order to run under a container.
 I had no time for it!!

 * **Access application in your browser** - http://localhost:3000